severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

     ```
     **Using a custom CIDR N.N.N.N/32 (access is allowed only from *this* CIDR):**
     ```bash
-    curl ifconfig.me # the IP is the N.N.N.N
+    curl ifconfig.me

+    # Replace the N.N.N.N below with the output (not includingt the %) of the curl ifconfig.me command.

     helm upgrade --install ccx s9s/ccx \
       --debug --wait \
       --set 'ccx.cloudSecrets[0]=aws' \